informalsystems/emerald/docs/operational-docs/src/local-devnet/command-line.md

 ```
 </details>

-## Destroying the testnet
+## Clean the Network

-The command used to remove all testnet data is the following:
+Use the following command to remove all testnet data:

 <details>
 <summary><code>emerald testnet destroy</code></summary>